-- If you don’t have an experienced software developer or graphic designer, the expanded selection of ready-to-use templates at Glide is sure to make the development of your app much easier.
+As a result, configuring FlutterFlow apps is substantially more challenging than with Glide.
+If you don’t have an experienced software developer or graphic designer, the expanded selection of ready-to-use templates at Glide will make creating an app a seamless experience.

 Glide vs FlutterFlow: Ease of Use

-In the case of FlutterFlow, you will be counting on developing the design yourself without the convenience of well-developed templates.
-If you want to build a good product, you will have to hire someone who knows about design, user experience, and user interface.
+In the case of FlutterFlow, you will be creating the design yourself without the convenience of pre-made templates.
+If you want to build something of a high standard without any previous experience, you will have to hire someone who knows about design, user experience, and user interface.